sydneyliao/IoTParkingLot/README.md

 *By Hsin Ni Liao*
 *January 2025*
 ## Introduction
 The system will navigate entering vehicles to the parking space closest to the store entrance.
 The LED light blinks so the drivers can see the parking space in a short time and save time walking to the entrance.
+Also, users can search their parking space number through a website.

 <img src="images/final.jpg" alt="final" title="final" width="400">